Medicare Advantage Plans Colorado 2026

 How do HMO and PPO plans differ in terms of provider flexibility?

 HMO plans limit you to a network of providers and require referrals for specialists, offering less flexibility.
-In contrast, PPO plans allow you to see both in-network and out-of-network doctors without needing referrals, providing greater freedom in choosing healthcare providers.
+In contrast, PPO plans allow you to see both in-network and out-of-network doctors without needing referrals, likely providing greater freedom in choosing healthcare providers.

 call today for help